enkidevs/curriculum/Android/Fundamentals/android-basics/what-are-resource-files.md

 What type of files does the res/values folder store?
 ???

-* strings, colors, and dimensions
+* Strings, Colors, and Dimensions
-* images and icons
+* Images and Icons
-* animations
+* Animations